KukaXoco Finance: Investment Center

 Enterprise Products Partners [7.2%] (NYSE)

-(trend flat in last ten years - provides midstream energy
+(trend flat in last twelve years)

-services to producers and consumers of natural gas, natural gas
+EPD provides midstream energy services to producers and consumers

-liquids (NGLs), crude oil, petrochemicals and refined products.
+petrochemicals and refined products.

 - ET -